 Available soil nitrogen, phosphorus and potassium

 The data presented in the study indicated that initially, there were no significant differences observed among the soil samples in terms of available soil nitrogen (N), phosphorus (P), and potassium (K).
 However, upon completion of the experiment, the effects of different treatments became evident.
-In the final year, Treatment M1 exhibited significantly higher levels of available N, P, and K compared to the other treatments, although it remained statistically similar to Treatment M2 and lower than Treatment M4.
-Among the sub-plots, Treatment T6 showed no significant difference compared to T4 but was lower than T1 followed by T2.

-The practice of returning rice straw to the soil in combination with cow manure was found to significantly increase soil organic matter, total N, and available P compared to situations where no residue was added (Gu et al., 2018).
+In the final year, Treatment M1 exhibited significantly higher levels of available N, P and K compared to the other treatments, Treatment M1 and M2 showed higher N (6.01, 4.70%), P (5.84, 5.98%) and K (4.05, 3.95%) and over M4.
+Among the sub-plots, Treatment T6 showed no significant difference compared to T4 but was lower than T1 numerically followed by T2.
+With 3-splits T6 (N-2.16%) performed better than T3, T3 performed better over T6 for P (11.65%) and T3 performed better over T4 for K (1.31%).The practice of returning rice straw to the soil in combination with cow manure was found to significantly increase soil organic matter, total N, and available P compared to situations where no residue was added (Gu et al., 2018).
 This finding is supported by previous studies conducted by Zhang et al. (2009), Moharana et al. (2012), and Cheng et al. (2014).
 Narang et al. (1999) also reported a positive impact on soil nitrogen balance when moderate levels of rice residue were incorporated along with nitrogen application (120 kg/ha), resulting in improved wheat yield, organic matter content, and available phosphorus.
 The incorporation of rice-wheat residue was shown to enhance the levels of inorganic and organic phosphorus in the soil, improve phosphorus use efficiency, and substitute approximately 13 kg/ha/yr of inorganic phosphorus (Gupta et al., 2007).
 Several other studies have demonstrated positive effects on soil organic carbon, nitrogen, phosphorus, soil-exchangeable potassium, and its uptake through in-situ residue management practices such as incorporation or retention (Yadwinder-Singh et al., 2004; Gangwar et al., 2006; Gupta et al., 2007).

 Table-2 Effect of rice residue management, wheat crop establishment methods and nutrient scheduling on soil available soil nitrogen, phosphorus and potassium (kg/ha)in wheat under rice-wheat cropping system (2019-20 and 2020-21)